raymoo/pins-ps/README.md

 PINS is a Pokemon Showdown chatbot written in Haskell.

-You will need cabal to build the source:
+You will need cabal to build the source:<br />

-cabal sandbox init
+cabal sandbox init<br />
 cabal install -j

 This will install the bot in the sandbox ./.cabal-sandbox/bin/pins